edibotopic/edibotopic-website/content/notes/definitions.md

 something more beautiful, moral or useful.
 {% end %}

 Milk can be defined conventionally as a _nutritious white liquid_ or in the language of colloid science an _oil-in-water emulsion_.
-When a food scientist knows that milk can be precisely defined as an emulsion, they can apply general principles from colloid science to understand that system - this is valuable because the scientist values specific ends over others, like measurement, prediction and understanding.
+When a food scientist knows that milk can be precisely defined as an emulsion, they can apply general principles from colloid science to understand that system — this is valuable because the scientist values specific ends over others, like measurement, prediction and understanding.

 ## Stipulating

-To overcome obstacles we sometimes need a **stipulative** definition.
+To overcome obstacles in our thinking we sometimes need a **stipulative** definition.

 Conceptual obstacles can include: